mmlacak/crochess/docs/source/libcc/ccchecks.rst

     :param act_desc: An activation descriptor.
     :param destination: Destination of a :c:var:`private`, where activation takes place.
     :param target__o: An *output*; target private to be captured en passant, its position and tag; if found.
-    :returns: One of :c:enum:`CcMaybeBoolEnum` values:

-        * :c:enumerator:`CC_MBE_True` if a private to be captured en passant, its position and tag were found,
+    :returns: :c:data:`true` if a private to be captured en passant, its position and tag were found, :c:data:`false` otherwise.
-        * :c:enumerator:`CC_MBE_False` if en passant capture is blocked, but there might be some other interactions possible with a piece on en passant capture-field,
-        * :c:enumerator:`CC_MBE_Void` in case of an error, insufficient, or incorrect data given.

     :seealso: :c:func:`cc_check_piece_can_activate_at()`